mercadopago/devsite-docs/guides/shopify/installation-checkout-api.en.md

 >
 > Note
 >
 > After installed, the Transparent Checkout can take up to 10 minutes to appear linked in the Shopify store due to the storage in the cache.
-If you need help to install Transparent Checkout, contact [Support](https://www.mercadopago.com/developers/en/support).
+If you need help to install Transparent Checkout, contact <a href="https://www.mercadopago.com/developers/en/support">Support</a>.

 > PREV_STEP_CARD_EN
 >